telerik/maui-docs/knowledge-base/dotnet-maui-editor-scroll-inside-scrollview.md

 ## Description

-I want the <a href="https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/editor?view=net-maui-8.0" target="_blank">Editor for .NET MAUI</a> to scroll on Android when added inside a `ScrollView`.
+I want the <a href="https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/editor?view=net-maui-8.0" target="_blank">Editor for .NET MAUI</a> to scroll on Android when added inside a ScrollView.

 This KB article also answers the following questions:
 - How to use the .NET MAUI Editor, so the Editor scrolls when having more input elements on the page?